argonne-lcf/dlio_benchmark/docs/source/overview.rst

-The `DLIO` benchmark aims to provide a detailed representation of the data access pattern of deep learning workloads, to to accurately emulate the I/O behavior in the training process.
+The `DLIO` benchmark aims to provide a detailed representation of the data access pattern of deep learning workloads, to accurately emulate the I/O behavior in the training process.
 Using `DLIO`, application developers and system software solution architects can identify potential I/O bottlenecks in their applications and guide optimizations to boost the I/O